 All online games have limited lifespans.
 Changyou must launch new games that can generate additional revenue and diversify its revenue sources in order to remain competitive.
 Changyou will not generate any meaningful revenue from a game in development until it is commercially launched after open beta testing, and we cannot assure you that Changyou will be able to meet its timetable for new game launches or that its new games will be successful.
 A number of factors, including technical difficulties, lack of sufficient game development personnel and other resources, failure to obtain or delays in obtaining relevant governmental authorities' approvals and adverse developments in Changyou's relationships with the licensors or third-party operators of its new games could result in delayed launching of its new games.
-In addition, we cannot assure you that Changyou's new games will be as well received in the market as TLBB and TLBB 3D have been, and you should not view Changyou may fail to anticipate and adapt to future technical trends, new business models and changed game player preferences and requirements, fail to effectively plan and organize marketing and promotion activities, or fail to differentiate its new games from its existing games.
+In addition, we cannot assure you that Changyou's new games will be as well received in the market as TLBB and TLBB 3D have been, and you should not view Changyou's historical game revenues or the success of TLBB and TLBB 3D as indications of the commercial success of any of its new or future games.
+Changyou may fail to anticipate and adapt to future technical trends, new business models and changed game player preferences and requirements, fail to effectively plan and organize marketing and promotion activities, or fail to differentiate its new games from its existing games.
 If the new games Changyou introduces are not commercially successful, Changyou may not be able to generate sufficient revenues from new games to sustain or grow its revenues or to recover its product development costs and sales and marketing expenses, which can be significant.